 My answering for unknown numbers has never resulted in being bothered by a telemarketer, so personally, I am not going to get all jazzed up and dial this number in a hurry.
 I will wait until my number has gotten a hold of.

 I have had the privilege of babysitting for a family of 13 two summers of my life and one of the valuable lessons I learned from the experience was from the father of 13.
 He showed me how speaking to a telemarketer can be a lot of fun.
-Being a communication major, I am aching to try it.
-Here is the approach he take when he has time (this isn't a common occurrence with 13 children):

 1.)
 Pretend to be interested.